ate47/t8-atian-menu/README.md

 My notes are in the [notes](notes/) directory.

 You also have a doc about the game itself in the [doc](doc/) directory.

+Some features might require some modification on the t8-compiler, you can get them [here](https://github.com/ate47/t7-compiler) (search the latest branch).

 ### Symbols